mavilacamilla/Computational-Simulation/README.md

 # Computational-Simulation
-This will be used to record the classes of Computational Simulation of the Instituto Serrapilheira's course of Qauntitative Ecology
+This will be used to record the classes of Computational Simulation of the Instituto Serrapilheira's course of Quantitative Ecology